BillyStiles1991/PlayerLevellingSystem/README.md

 **Adjust values on the Player>Player Stats (Script) GameObject when running the unity scene** This will show the component working, gradually increase the exp 'Current exp' field in order to see levels progressing and experience needed accelerating as levels get higher.

 ## Files included
-- `PlayerStats.cs' — a complete player stats + leveling system with UI support
+- `PlayerStats.cs' — levelling, EXP curve calculation, stat points, and UI (sliders + text + level-up icon fade)